Contact: David Zuba, Media Relations Publicist

-The only agency of its kind nationwide, the CRDA has used Atlantic City casino reinvestments as a catalyst for meaningful, positive improvement in the lives of New Jersey residents since 1984.
-Under the 2011 Tourism District Act, the Authority’s mission evolved from statewide projects to becoming the state’s key economic development agency for Atlantic City.
-CRDA’s expanded responsibilities now include land use regulation, tourism marketing and clean and safe initiatives.
-The CRDA also oversees Historic Boardwalk Hall (the leading entertainment venue of its size in the country) and the Atlantic City Convention Center.
-In total, CRDA has invested nearly $2 billion in more than 400 projects statewide, of which $1.8 billion has been invested in Atlantic City, spurring business investments and expansions, and creating permanent jobs in the process.
+The only agency of its kind nationwide, the CRDA has used Atlantic City casino reinvestments as a catalyst for meaningful, positive improvement in the lives of New Jersey residents.
+Under the 2011 Tourism District Act, CRDA’s mission evolved from statewide projects to becoming the state’s key economic development agency for Atlantic City, resulting in nearly $1 billion in economic development and non-gaming attractions.
+In total, CRDA has invested nearly $2 billion in more than 400 projects statewide since 1984.
+CRDA responsibilities include land use regulation, clean and safe initiatives, tourism marketing, and ownership and oversight of the Atlantic City Convention Center and Boardwalk Hall.
 For more information about CRDA and our projects, visit www.njcrda.com.
 Follow us on Twitter at www.twitter.com/njcrda.

 For destination photos and videos media may visit www.doatlanticcity.com/mediaonline where dozens of assets are available for download.
 For complete Atlantic City tourism information, visit www.doatlanticcity.com.
 Also follow us on Facebook at www.facebook.com/DoAtlanticCity and on Twitter at www.twitter.com/VisitAC hashtag #DOAC.